Congratulations to our 2019 Distinguished Alumni - Published on August 13, 2019

 Cain graduated with a Bachelor of Arts degree from Wake Forest University and received her Master’s in Interior Design from the nationally acclaimed Interior Design program at the University of Florida.
 As part of her graduate program, Sarah studied design at the Vicenza Institute of Architecture located in Vicenza, Italy.

 A former Adjunct Professor in the Interior Design department at the University of Florida, Cain is also a past President of the American Society of Interior Designers Florida North Chapter and has served as a site visitor for the Council on Interior Design Accreditation.
-Sarah currently serves on the University of Florida School of Design, Construction and Planning Board of Advocates.
+Sarah currently serves on the University of Florida Department of Interior Design Advocacy Board.

 In addition to Sarah Cain Design and her University work, Cain is involved with many local charitable organizations and feels strongly about giving back to her community.
 She is a natural coach and mentor with a passion for helping young designers and provides a platform for educational and career advancement through the Sarah Cain Design internship program.